puppetlabs/puppetserver-helm-chart/README.md

 * Creates a cronjob per configured code repo - up to two.
 * Creates secrets to hold credentials for PuppetDB, PosgreSQL, and r10k.

+## Support for Helm v2

+Those of you who would like to use the chart with Helm v2 - please switch to branch `helm-v2`.

 ## Installing the Chart

 You can install the chart with the release name `puppetserver` as below.